-The Egyptian exile, with its backbreaking labor, was the crucible of fire that refined the Jewish people, transforming them into a proper vessel to contain the illumination G-d had abandoned His people.
+Persia, in the days of Ahasuerus, was the mightiest empire in the world.
+It also boasted of the most advanced civilization of those days.
+On the other hand, the Jewish people at that time were in despair.
+The Holy Land and the Beth Hamikdosh lay in ruins.
+The opinion was widely circulated that G-d had abandoned His people.
 This was supported by miscalculations purporting to show that the period of seventy years' exile prophesied by our prophets was at an end, yet the promised liberation had not come.
 This, in fact, was one of the reasons why Ahasuerus made that pompous feast and dared to profane the holy vessels.